Director, Cal Adventures Program

 Blue Camp, CILT, Skate Camp, Social Skills Camp

 Dr. Jennifer Selke is a UC Berkeley trained, licensed educational psychologist and day camp director in the Department of Recreational Sports.
 Since 1991 Jennifer has been running day camps for UC Berkeley.
 In her spare time she has a private practice assessing and teaching social skills to teens with Asperger’s, Autism, ADHD, and Learning Disabilities.
 She recently retired from a twelve year career as a school psychologist in the public schools.
 Jennifer’s specialization is in the area of managing and training the millennial workforce.
 Fueled by her drive to connect young adults with meaningful work, Jennifer’s training as a Gallup Certified Strengths Coach augments a 22-year career translating raw talent into usable, compensable skills.
 Staff who work at her camps take away as many skills as the campers after the summer of employment.
 Jennifer is on the faculty in the U.C.
 Berkeley Graduate School of Education & is affiliated with the Berkeley Center for New Media.

-Director, Explorer Camp and Science & Sport Camp
+Director, Explorer Camp, Explorer CILT, Science & Sport Camp

 Remi is the Explorer Camp and Science & Sports Camp director, and has also served as the staff hiring coordinator.
 She started working with these youth programs in 2011.
-She is passionate about the development of young people and is dedicated to maintaining the high quality of youth programs at UC Berkeley.
+She is passionate about the development of young students and is dedicated to maintaining the high quality of youth programs at UC Berkeley.
 Remi graduated from the University of California, Irvine with a Bachelor degree in Sociology.
-In addition to being a camp director, Remi is a middle school basketball coach, tutor, and mentor.
-Outside of camp, she loves traveling internationally, hiking outdoors, cooking and painting.
+Outside of her camp director role, Remi enjoys coaching girls basketball, traveling internationally, being active outdoors, and cooking.